lawlesst/triple-edit/README.md

     * You will need access to a SPARQL endpoint for read queries
     * You will need access to a VIVO instance for writing data changes
  * run `python manage.py runserver` to start up the Django development serve
+ * visit `http://localhost:8000` in your browser.
+There should be a listing of people and organizations if your connection to a SPARQL endpoint is configured properly.

 ##Backends